 28th ANNUAL TEXAS ENVIRONMENTAL SUPERCONFERENCE

-The 28th edition of the annual Texas Environmental Superconference, Texas’s award-winning environmental conference, will be held on Thursday and Friday – August 4th and 5th, 2016 – in Austin at the Four Seasons Hotel.
+The 28th edition of the annual Texas Environmental Superconference, Texas’s award-winning environmental conference, will be held on Thursday and Friday – August 4th and 5th, 2016 – in Austin at the Four Seasons Hotel, which is providing special rates (CODE: TXES2016).
 This year's theme is Yogi Berra quotes and the conference is fittingly entitled "It's like déjà vu all over again"; each topic has an appropriate quote assigned to it.

 Topics for this year's conference include:

 - Case Law Update – "In theory, there's no difference between theory and practice, but in practice, there is"

 - TCEQ Contested Case Hearing Rules – Two Perspectives – "You wouldn't have won if we'd beaten you"

 - Air Quality – "If you don't know where you're going, you'll end up someplace else"

 - Water Issues – "We have deep depth"

 - EPA TCEQ Relations – "Okay you guys, pair up in threes"

 - Enforcement – "We made too many wrong mistakes"